-If the Committee ceases to exist, the Trustee has the power to distribute net income to a beneficiary.
+If the Committee ceases to exist, the Trustee has the power to distribute net income to the Beneficiaries.
 However, the Trustee's power is not a condition precedent to each Grantor's Consent Power.
 Each Grantor's Consent Power over income is presently exercisable and not subject to a condition precedent.
 Thus, the Trustee's power to distribute net income does not cause the transfer of property to be complete with respect to the income interest in Trust for federal gift tax purposes.
 Therefore, each Grantor is considered as possessing the power to distribute income to any beneficiary himself or herself because he or she retained the Grantor's Consent Power.

-Each Grantor also retained the power to appoint such amounts of principal (including the whole thereof) to any one or more of the Beneficiaries (Grantor's Sole Power).
+Each Grantor also retained the Grantor's Sole Power over the principal of Trust.
 Under § 25.2511-2(c), a gift is incomplete if and to the extent that a reserved power gives the donor the power to name new beneficiaries or to change the interests of the beneficiaries as between themselves unless the power is a fiduciary power limited by a fixed or ascertainable standard.
 In this case, the Grantor's Sole Power gives each Grantor the power to change the interests of the beneficiaries.
-Finally, each Grantor consented to allow the other Grantor to exercise the Grantor's Sole Power alone.
-Even though each Grantor's Power is limited by an ascertainable standard, i.e., health, education, maintenance and support, Grantors' powers are not fiduciary powers.
-If the Committee ceases to exist, the Trustee, in its fiduciary capacity, also has the power to distribute principal to one or more beneficiaries.
-Trustee is a corporate trustee and, under the terms of the trust instrument, cannot be related or subordinated within the meaning of § 672(c) to the Grantors.
+Even though each Grantor's power is limited by an ascertainable standard, i.e., health, education, maintenance and support, each Grantor's power is not a fiduciary power.
+Accordingly, the retention of the Grantor's Consent Power and Grantor's Sole power cause the transfer of property to Trust to be incomplete for federal gift tax purposes.

+If the Power of Appointment Committee ceases to exist, the Trustee, in its fiduciary capacity, also has the power to distribute principal to one or more beneficiaries.
 The powers of the Trustee are not conditions precedent to the Grantors' powers.
 Each Grantor's Sole Power over principal is presently exercisable and not subject to a condition precedent.
 Accordingly, each Grantor retains dominion and control over the principal of Trust until the Trustee exercises his or her power to appoint principal.
 See Goldstein v.
 Commissioner, 37 T.C.
 897 (1962).
 Thus, the Trustee's powers to distribute principal do not cause the transfer of property to be complete with respect to the remainder in Trust for federal gift tax purposes.
-Accordingly, the retention of Grantor's Consent Power and Grantor's Sole Power causes the transfer of property to Trust to be wholly incomplete for federal gift tax purposes.
+Accordingly, the retention of the Grantor's Consent Power and the Grantor's Sole Power causes the transfer of property to Trust to be incomplete for federal gift tax purposes.

-Further, each Grantor retained either a Predeceased Grantor's Testamentary Power or the Surviving Grantor's Testamentary Power (depending on the order of the deaths of the Grantors), to appoint property in Trust to any person or persons or entity or entities, other than his or her respective estate, his or her respective creditors, or the creditors of his or her respective estate.
-Under § 25.2511-2(b)(2), the retention of a testamentary power to appoint the remainder of a trust is considered a retention of dominion and control over the remainder.
-Accordingly, the retention of this power causes the transfer of property to Trust to be incomplete with respect to the remainder in Trust for federal tax purposes.
+Further, each Grantor retained either a Predeceased Grantor's Testamentary Power or a Surviving Grantor's Testamentary Power (depending upon the order of death) to appoint the property in Trust to any persons, other than to the Grantor's estates, Grantor's creditors, or the creditors of Grantor's estates.
+Under § 25.2514-3(b)(2), the retention of a testamentary power to appoint the remainder of a trust is considered a retention of dominion and control over the remainder.
+Accordingly, the retention of this power causes the transfer of property to Trust to be incomplete with respect to the remainder for federal tax purposes.